fabianvf/python-rake/README.md

 The Fox Stopwords list was originally created by Christopher Fox, http://dl.acm.org/citation.cfm?id=378888 The Smart stopwords list was originally created by Gerard Salton and Chris Buckley for the experimental SMART information retrieval system at Cornell University.
 The MySQL stopwords list is (surprisingly) from MySQL, owned and mainted by Oracle and under the GPL2 license.
-The NTLK stopword lists were created by the NLTK project under the Apache license, project here: https://github.com/nltk/nltk
+The NTLK stopword list was created by the NLTK project under the Apache license, project here: https://github.com/nltk/nltk